-Target 4.1: As appropriate, identify both the costs associated with delivering the Biodiversity Action Plan's objectives and potential funding streams: For example, Community Infrastructure Levy (CIL), government agri-environment schemes (e.g Basic Payments, Countryside Stewardship), land fill tax grants, health and wellbeing grants and other appropriate grant schemes.

-Target 4.2: Underpinned by the mitigation hierarchy, create an open spaces 'Green Infrastructure Enhancement Fund' via developer contributions to help reduce the impact on Biodiversity of the development itself and increased use/visitor numbers caused by development.
+Target Progress Target 4.1: As appropriate, identify both the costs associated with delivering the Biodiversity Action Plan's objectives and potential funding streams: For example, Community Infrastructure Levy (CIL), government agri-environment schemes (e.g Basic Payments, Countryside Stewardship), land fill tax grants, health and wellbeing grants and other appropriate grant schemes.
+Applications are underway for the new agrienvironment scheme.
+For EEBC sites, Countryside Stewardship will be most applicable.
+Basic payments are slowly being reduced and will not exist past 2027.
+For individual projects, CIL funding has been very useful and will continue to be applied for.
+Dependent on the project, other grant schemes will be looked in to.
+Target 4.2: Underpinned by the mitigation hierarchy, create an open spaces 'Green Infrastructure Enhancement Fund' via developer contributions to help reduce the impact on Biodiversity of the development itself and Biodiversity Net Gain Habitat banking has superseded this concept and will be progressed.

+increased use/visitor numbers caused by development.
 Target 4.3 Propose a system that sees businesses using our open spaces paying an appropriate annual license fee, to help in maintaining the Borough's Green Infrastructure.
 For example, commercial dog walking and personal training businesses.
+A pilot scheme at Nonsuch Park started in April 2025, following consultation from visitors, to introduce an annual charge to professional dog walkers.
+This will be assessed and rolled out across the other parks and open spaces in the Borough if successful.
+Impact on other sites from increased dog walking should be monitored.
 Target 4.4 With reference to the Council's Biodiversity Duties promote the ecological and financial benefits of a long-term approach to managing Biodiversity.
 Create a funding safety net, provided by the Council to ensure the continued delivery of Biodiversity management within the Borough as directed by Council Policy (agreed management plans).
+No progress so far.